JinjieNi/MegaDLMs/README.md

 We will add Diffusion MoE support and the whole training pipeline including SFT and RL.
 Stay tuned!

-Welcome to contribute to this repo to enpower the diffusion language models!
+🤲🏻 Contribute to this repo to enpower the development of diffusion language models!

 <br>